August 13, 2007

 Many are seeing the small white aphids again this August.
 These are soybean aphids and are also causing damage, so should not be ignored.
 Don't confuse the shed white skins with the living aphids.
 And look closely to see if the majority of aphids are winged or have broad shoulders, which means they have wing pads and are going to form wings.
 If the majority are winged or are forming wings, they will leave the plant, and perhaps the field, and an insecticide application may not be necessary.
 Also, brown colored aphids are either dead or will soon die, so do not count them.

-is a critical month for soybeans so it’s important to protect those good
+month for soybeans so its important to protect those good potential yields out

 See the latest